 Making money through betting on a game requires an understanding of the game, and its best players.
+On top of that, simply learning about various Dota 2 gambling sites can provide a huge edge in itself.
 Both types of knowledge can be acquired by watching the aforementioned Dota 2 International Championships, where the best players in the world compete.
 Any broadcast with a famous commentator (such as TobiWan) will give you more information than anyone could, because they know more about the sport than anyone short of professionals.

 There are also qualifiers for the tournament, which are good to watch to see second tier pros and learn more about up-and-comers.
 The place for in-depth statistics about any match is liquipedia.net.
 Here is a page which gives statistics for one round of a wild card matchup for this year’s International Championships.
 Important stats include the following:

 Keep in mind the role and hero each character was playing as when looking at statistics.
 A person playing a carry should have very high LH compared to the rest of their team, whereas someone playing a support will often not.